soarlab/soarlab.github.io/_publications/2018_ipdps_agrlla.md

 abstract: "<p>
 The detection and elimination of data races in large-scale OpenMP programs is of critical importance.
-Unfortunately, today’s state-of-the-art OpenMP race checkers suffer from high memory overheads and/or miss races.
+Unfortunately, today's state-of-the-art OpenMP race checkers suffer from high memory overheads and/or miss races.
 In this paper, we present Sword, a data race detector that significantly improves upon these limitations.
 Sword limits the application slowdown and memory usage by